ember-intl/ember-intl/docs/my-v1-app-with-namespace-from-folders/README.md

 ## What is it?

-`my-app-with-namespace-from-folders` is an Embroider app.
+`my-v1-app-with-namespace-from-folders` is an Embroider app.
 We use it to check that `wrapTranslationsWithNamespace: true` works.

 ## Local development